International students are valuable members of the Moreland community.

 Merri Community Health Services

-Merri Health offers support services including a victim assistance and counselling program, family services, integrated family violence service, relationship and family therapy and generalist counselling services.
+Merri Health offers support services including victim assistance and counselling program, family services, integrated family violence service, relationship and family therapy and generalist counselling services.

 11 Glenlyon Road, Brunswick